sjbylo/container-workshop/03-build-image-with-app/README.md

 Optionally, you might like to try ...

-Using the folowing command, explore inside your running container.
+Using the following command, explore inside your running container.

 ```
 docker exec -it vote-app /bin/bash